aymendn/dz-mouhami/README.md

-# dz-mouhami
+# DZ-Mouhami

-Lawyer directory web app connecting users with Algerian lawyers.
+Connect with trusted lawyers in Algeria.
 Built with ReactJS and Django.

+## Features
+- Find lawyers based on specialization, location, and more.
+- Schedule appointments and explore legal expertise.
+- Rate and review lawyers for a transparent legal community.